-It is possible for you to cancel an accountant's copy of your data if necessary.
+It is possible for you to cancel an Accountant's Copy of your data, if necessary.
 Be sure to discuss this action with your accountant before you make this change.
 The following are some reasons you might need to cancel the accountant's changes:

-- Your accountant has delayed the review of your file. - You have found corrections you would like to make prior to the dividing date. - You cannot modify nonposting documents (purchase orders, sales orders, and estimates) dated prior to the dividing date. - Your accountant needs to work in your file without any transaction restrictions and makes an appointment to come to your office to work or perform the work remotely via the Internet.
+- Your accountant has delayed the review of your file. - You have found corrections you would like to make before the Dividing Date. - You cannot modify nonposting documents (purchase orders, sales orders, and estimates) dated before the Dividing Date. - Your accountant needs to work in your file without any transaction restrictions and makes an appointment to come to your office to work or perform the work remotely via the Internet.